The Factors Most Important for Bringing Depth to Realistic Portrait Drawing

-Every artist has a unique style, yet there are some principles which would help their process easier and clearer.
+Every artist has a unique style, yet there are some principles which would help their process be easier and clearer.
 These characteristics apply to every medium, like graphite pencils, coloured pencils, pastel pencils, charcoal sticks, etc.

 Brightness value determines how dark or light any part of a painting is.
 With the help of this, it becomes possible to create a 3D illusion on a 2D surface, thus creating depth in a painting.